RESTful web-services in JSIDPlay2

 All known roles are user and admin.

-JSIDPlay2Server supports HTTP and/or HTTPS protocol for client to server communication.
+JSIDPlay2Server supports HTTP and/or HTTPS protocol for client-to-server communication.

-Use Self-signed certificate
+Use a Self-signed certificate

-Info: This step is only required, if you want to make use of the HTTPS protocol.
+Info: This step is only required if you want to make use of the HTTPS protocol.

-To create a self-signed certificate you must use the keytool command of the java installation.
+To create a self-signed certificate, you must use the keytool command of the java installation.

 keytool -genkey -alias jsidplay2 -keyalg RSA -keystore /etc/jsidplay2.ks -keysize 2048 (1)